-To retain employees in a “normal” time is hard enough, but what about after a pandemic?
-Reports have already come in that a quarter of the United States workforce will be looking for a new job once it’s safe, according to this study.
-It will be a job hunter’s market once the pandemic is over.
-One in four people will be looking for a brand new job.
+It isn’t easy to retain good employees right now.
+According to this study by Prudential, a quarter of the United States workforce is looking for a new job.
+One in four people is looking for a brand new job.
 Here’s how you keep your employees from joining the crowd of jobseekers, using Maslow’s Pyramid of Needs.

 Basic Needs Must be Met